jalev/Writing-What-Are-You-Doing-Here/part_two/chapter_016.md

 "Thanks," Ringfinger said hollowly.

-While all this was happening, the Context-Generator had presented some more facts for Ruslan to approve.
+While all this was happening, the context-generator had presented some more facts for Ruslan to approve.
 They were ecstatic to learn the fact there existed a substantial class-divide between these two Shk, by wealth and/or some social distinction.
 Ruslan had already puzzled this out based on conversations in the space-ship, but it was still very promising for the context-generator to suss it out.
+It meant that perhaps they had been right to create this program.

 "Still, you've only been in the Military-Wing for what, ten rotations?
 And you're not exactly a budding sprig by my estimations.
 You must have been doing _something_ before enlisting.
 Perhaps some studies, or a trade, or something of that nature," Gemstone pushed.
 The context-generator had updated to say that Gemstone possibly loved to hear the sound of her own voice.
-Ruslan dismissed it.
+Ruslan dismissed it, being picky.

 "I did a little bit of everything."